fatedier/frp/README.md

 HTTP requests with URL prefix `/news` or `/about` will be forwarded to **web02** and other requests to **web01**.

-### TCP Multiplexing
+### TCP HTTP Tunnel

 frp supports receiving TCP sockets directed to different proxies on a single port on frps, similar to `vhost_http_port` and `vhost_https_port`.

-When setting `vhost_tcp_port` to anything other than 0 in frps under `[common]`, frps will listen on this port for HTTP CONNECT requests.
+When setting `tcp_http_tunnel_port` to anything other than 0 in frps under `[common]`, frps will listen on this port for HTTP CONNECT requests.

 The host of the HTTP CONNECT request will be used to match the proxy in frps.
-Proxy hosts can be configured in frpc by configuring `custom_domain` and / or `subdomain` under tcp proxies.
+Proxy hosts can be configured in frpc by configuring `custom_domain` and / or `subdomain` under `[tcphttptunnel]` proxies.

 For example: